diage/CodariCore/README.md

 ---------------
--Menu has to be reset to player's initial inventory when the menu is closed and opened to the saved menu spot -Menu has to keep functioning after player logs out and back in
+-Menu has to be reset to player's initial inventory when the menu is closed and opened to the saved menu spot -Menu has to keep functioning after player logs out and back in -When Spawnable Groups are added, they must be correctly added to the respective kit

 ---------------
     : QOL :